tscholze/flutter-surfaceduo-rssbook/README.md

 ### Contributing

-This is a one-time-example, there will maybe no further development (maybe platform verison bumps fixes).
+This is a one-time-example, there will maybe no further development (maybe platform version bumps fixes).
 But for now it would be awesome if expierenced Flutter developers could help me with some topic.

 ### Authors

 Just me, [Tobi]([https://tscholze.github.io).

-## Acknowledgments
+### Acknowledgments

 * [Flutter's Reddit](https://www.reddit.com/r/flutterhelp/) community
 * [Flutter's Discord](https://discord.gg/N7Yshp4) server